raymondshum/raymondshum/README.md

 ### [Simple ERP](https://github.com/raymondshum/cst-338-simple-erp)

-- An employee management system built in the MVC design pattern, which would allow a user tp view and manage their employee records, associated sales records and overall sales history.
+- An employee management system built in the MVC design pattern, which would allow a user to view and manage their employee records, associated sales records and overall sales history.

 - Built using Java.